 - a.
 Assembly code information/Assembler's lot number: Contract and component identification markings found on the shipping container, menu bags, and/or accessory bags that reflect ration assembly information only (e.g., assembly contractor, date of pack, assembly lot numbers, Inspection Test Date (ITD), etc.). - b.
-Component code information/component lot number: Item identification markings found on the primary package and, when applicable, the secondary package, that reflects the producer's name, the USDA Establishment Number, the production lot number of the component, the nomenclature, etc. - 7.
+Component code information/component lot number: Item identification markings found on the primary package and, when applicable, the secondary package (e.g., thermostabilized pouch cartons) that reflects the producer's name, the USDA Establishment Number, the production lot number of the component, the nomenclature, etc. - 7.
 Action Number (AN).
 A number which, when reached or exceeded, indicates additional inspection is necessary or indicates a component has deteriorated beyond acceptable limits. - 8.
 Condition Coding.
 Traditionally, condition codes have been based primarily on estimates of remaining shelf-life.
-MRE, Pork-Free serviceability will be determined based on the usability status of all menus.
+FSR serviceability will be determined based on the usability status of all menus.
 However, to aid accountable officers in choosing the best disposition option, inspectors will provide them the best possible estimate of remaining shelf-life.
 A list of applicable condition codes and their descriptions are as follows: - a.
 Condition Code A (issuable without qualification): Refer to Table N. - b.
-Condition Code B (issuable with qualification): Refer to Table N. Accountable officers are required to determine what qualifications will be specified in order to issue Condition Code B stock (e.g., issue with instructions to consume as soon as possible; or to replace specific components with supplements, provided that the inspector has determined that supplementary components are available). - c.
+Condition Code B (issuable with qualification): Refer to Table N. Accountable Officers are required to determine what qualifications will be specified in order to issue Condition Code B stock (e.g., issue with instructions to consume as soon as possible; or to replace specific components with supplements, provided that the inspector has determined that supplementary components are available). - c.
 Condition Code H (unserviceable destroy in accordance with local policy): Refer to Table N. This classification will be used only when the entire lot has been deemed unserviceable. - d.
 Condition Code J (laboratory testing, medical hold rework, or reclassification hold): Any item on hold pending laboratory analysis, rework, or awaiting authority for disposal. - e.
-Condition Code L (warranty action hold): Any item placed on hold pending warranty action.
-Warranty inspections will be directed by the contracting officer and/or the chain-of-command.
-Inspectors who are asked to perform a warranty inspection will be supplied with specific sampling and inspection instructions. - 9.
+Condition Code L (warranty action hold): Any item placed on hold pending warranty action. - 9.
 Thermostabilized Component.
 Any component subjected to a thermal process in a closed retort approved by a process authority.